akshatamohanty/akshatamohanty.github.io/_posts/2017-04-01-app_js-validator.md

 size: 4
 group: app
 title:  JavaScript Validator
-summary: A small utility to validate javascript in realtime.
-Built to be a demo version for the screen test for developers applying to Design Automation Lab at SDE, NUS
+summary: Utility to validate javascript in realtime.
+Demo for the hiring test for developers applying to the Design Automation Lab at SDE, NUS
 project-url: https://akshatamohanty.github.io/js-validate/
 date:   2017-04-01
 categories: post